Albert de Belleroche: Career and personal life

 In 1882, Belleroche studied briefly at Carolus-Duran's art school in Paris, preferring to study the masters like Johannes Vermeer and Sandro Botticelli at museums.

 Belleroche was a friend and studio-mate of John Singer Sargent in Paris and London, with the men making many sketches and paintings of each other.
 Some of the works that Sargent made of Belleroche are suggestive of an emotional relationship between the men and Belleroche may have been the love of Sargent's life.
 Dorothy Moss, an art historian, states "Sargent's portraits of Belleroche, in their sensuality and intensity of emotion, push the boundaries of what was considered appropriate interaction between men at this period."

 Belleroche was financially independent and did not need or desire to obtain work through commissions.
-Instead, he chose whom he would paint, which included Japanese wrestler Taro Miyake; paintress Victorine Meurent, who modelled also for Edgar Degas and became famous as his Olympia; dancer and spy Mata Hari; and acrobat Cha-U-Kao.
+Instead, he chose whom he would paint, which included Japanese wrestler Taro Miyake; painter Victorine Meurent, who modelled also for Édouard Manet and became famous as his Olympia; dancer and spy Mata Hari; and acrobat Cha-U-Kao.
 He then sought to be more independent of Sargent's artistic influence, and was possibly affected by the Labouchere Amendment of 1885 that criminalised sexual relationships between men and was used in 1895 against Oscar Wilde, who was a friend of Belleroche and Sargent.